 - interpersonal deficit — the absence of a major life event

-“In its pure state, interpersonal psychotherapy is a very well-studied type of therapy,” says Daniel L. Buccino, a licensed certified social worker–clinical and an assistant professor of psychiatry and behavioral sciences at the Johns Hopkins University School of Medicine.
-“It generally focuses on the current relational context in which problems such as depression emerge, and it’s generally a bit more time limited and goal oriented in trying to bring about different relational patterns and solutions.”
+“In its pure state, interpersonal psychotherapy is a very well-studied type of therapy,” says Daniel L. Buccino.
+Buccino is a licensed certified social worker and an assistant professor of psychiatry and behavioral sciences at the Johns Hopkins University School of Medicine.
+“It generally focuses on the current relational context in which problems such as depression emerge.
+And it’s generally a bit more time limited and goal oriented in trying to bring about different relational patterns and solutions.”

 IPT is just one form of psychotherapy.
 Other types include cognitive behavioral therapy (CBT), integrative or holistic therapy, and psychoanalysis.
 The effectiveness of IPT depends upon you and the severity of your condition.

 Talk with your doctor or your therapist about the different forms of psychotherapy that are available.
 Working with your doctor and therapist will help you build a plan that suits your specific needs.